 Decisions the 25 individual towns and cities make about zoning, annexation, development applications, utility services and related topics directly affect nearby unincorporated areas under County jurisdiction.
 Similarly, many County-level policies regarding these same types of issues impact the incorporated areas.
-Sussex County works closely with its cities and towns through these municipalities' governing bodies, local chambers of commerce, and the Sussex County Association of Towns (SCAT).
-Sussex County also is a member of the Delaware League of Local Governments which is a statewide, non-profit, nonpartisan association of municipal and county governments.
+Sussex County works with its cities and towns through these municipalities' governing bodies and local chambers of commerce.
+Sussex County also is a member of the Delaware League of Local Governments, which is a statewide, non-profit, nonpartisan association of municipal and county governments as well as the Delaware Association of Counties.
+The County may look into creating or Memorandums of Understanding with the municipalities for the coordination and development of annexation.